Getting a Mortgage After an Individual Voluntary Agreement (IVA)

 There are a number of ways to improve your chances of getting a mortgage after having an IVA.

-Your chances will be improved in different ways depending on where you are in the IVA process.
+Your chances will improve in different ways depending on where you are in the IVA process.

-For example, if you have recently entered an IVA agreement, any positive changes you make will have little to no impact on your mortgage chances because enough time hasn’t elapsed.
+For example, if you have recently entered into an IVA, any positive changes you make will have little to no immediate impact, as not enough time will have passed.

-Your first priority to improve your mortgage chances with an IVA is to continue to meet your IVA obligations on time and in full.
+Your first priority to improve your mortgage chances with an IVA is to continue meeting your IVA obligations on time and in full.

-If you find during the period, you have the IVA that you have additional money to contribute to the IVA it is best to make overpayments or even settle it in full.
+If, during the IVA period, you find you have additional money available, it is usually best to make overpayments or settle the IVA in full where possible.

 Doing so allows the IVA to drop from your credit record sooner.

-Once you have settled the IVA, you will need to actively manage any other debts and liabilities and work on your overall credit score.
+Once the IVA has been settled, you will need to actively manage any remaining debts and work on rebuilding your overall credit score.

 Credit Score Management

-Mortgage lenders use credit reference agencies to understand your overall creditworthiness.
+Mortgage lenders use credit reference agencies to assess your overall creditworthiness.

-Settling an IVA should in most cases slightly improve your credit score, but it likely will not return to the level it was before you incurred the debt.
+Settling an IVA will usually result in a slight improvement to your credit score, but it is unlikely to return to the level it was before the debt issues arose.

-With that said, there are other areas you can work on to improve or even restore you credit score.
+That said, there are other steps you can take to improve and rebuild your credit profile.

-These debts do not always need to be paid in full and you can approach lenders with settlement offers.
+These debts do not always need to be paid in full, and in some cases you can approach creditors with settlement offers.

-Settling a debt does not help your score as much as paying it in full, but it will help a little.
+While settling a debt does not improve your score as much as paying it in full, it can still have a positive impact.

-This can be useful if you are not in the position to clear debt in full and want to improve your credit score.
+This approach can be useful if you are unable to clear debts entirely but want to demonstrate improved financial responsibility.

-Overdraft usage can be problematic with a mortgage, and regular usage will eat into your credit profile.
+Regular overdraft usage can be problematic for mortgage applications and can weaken your credit profile.

-The more you extend yourself financially, the greater the risk your debt can become unmanageable again.
+The more you extend yourself financially, the greater the risk that debt becomes unmanageable again.

 Talk to a Mortgage Broker

-If you’re not yet in an IVA, you should discuss with the company arranging the IVA your intention to get a mortgage.
+If you are not yet in an IVA, it is important to discuss your intention to get a mortgage with the company arranging it.

-This is because there may be other financial solutions that are better than an IVA and help you get a mortgage sooner.
+There may be alternative solutions that are more suitable than an IVA and could help you obtain a mortgage sooner.

-Boon brokers has access to a panel of lenders that accept adverse credit mortgages including some who will consider bankruptcy.
+Boon Brokers has access to lenders that accept adverse credit applications, including some that will consider bankruptcy.

 To discuss your debt or financial situation in relation to a mortgage, contact Boon Brokers today.